DIY Ladybug Garden Art

 Step One: Drill holes and paint the bowls!
 Drill 9 holes into each bowl.
 6 for the legs, 2 for the antennae and 1 on the top for hanging.
 Mark the holes with a Sharpie first.
 For the legs, drill 3 holes on either side of the bowl that are spaced about 1″ apart.
 You can wait to add the holes for the antenna until after you have painted the face if that helps with placement.

 I purchased a four pack of plastic bowls that came with blue, teal, yellow-green and white bowls.
 Since I wanted to make a red and black ladybug, I decided to paint the white bowl red using red outdoor acrylic paint.
 It helped to use a sealer first so the paint adhered to the bowl.
-It did take a few coats of paint to get an opaque color.
-I used the blue and yellow-green bowl the colors they came!
+It took several coats of paint to get an opaque color.
+I used the blue and yellow-green bowl in colors they came!

 Paint a large half-circle in black paint for the face of each beetle.